Solidarity: Foreign hospitals help French virus hotspot cope

 Regional health officials say that Grand Est is approximately one week ahead of the rest of France in terms of infection rates: As of Monday, according to French government data, the region had recorded nearly 4,300 cases in an area with around 5.5 million people.
 In contrast, the area around France's capital of Paris, home to more than 12 million, had around 6,200 confirmed virus infections.

-The analysis serves as a deadly warning for France, a nation of 67 million that has already seen a dramatic lockdown, that the worst could be yet to come.
+The analysis serves as a warning for France, where the population of 67 million people already is locked down, that the worst could be yet to come.

-In addition to the help offered from abroad, Mulhouse has drawn the focus of French President Emmanuel Macron, who ordered a field hospital to be built to help tend to the sick.
+In addition to the help offered from abroad, Mulhouse has drawn the focus of French President Emmanuel Macron, who ordered a field hospital built to help tend to the sick.

-About 100 military health personnel — anesthetists, nurses and nursing assistants — will be available to operate the field hospital.
+Authorities readied the five tents, each with six beds, to start taking patients this week.
+About 100 military health personnel — anesthetists, nurses and nursing assistants — were assigned to operate the field hospital.

 In an unprecedented move during peacetime, the French army has also started evacuating critical coronavirus patients from the country's east.